Icelandic Basketball Association

 The Icelandic Basketball Association (Icelandic:Körfuknattleikssamband Íslands - KKÍ) is the national governing body of basketball in Iceland and is a member of the continental association FIBA Europe and the global International Basketball Federation (FIBA).
 It directs and oversees all of the national basketball teams of Iceland, including both the junior and senior national teams of both men and women.

-It was founded on January 29, 1961 and its first chairman was Bogi Þorsteinsson, but current chairman is Kristinn Albertsson.
+It was founded on 29 January 1961; its first chairman was Bogi Þorsteinsson and the current chairman is Kristinn Albertsson.